ePages-de/epages-docs/_posts/2016/2016-11-08-kubernetes-worker-components-and-skydns.md

 EOF
 {% endhighlight %}

-At this place a vulnerability of the HA cluster can be found.
+At this place we see a vulnerability of the HA cluster.
 Normally, the load balancer has to be failure-resistant too, because it is the only connection from the worker to the master nodes.
 But since this would go beyond the constraints of this article, we simply refer to [this older documentation](https://www.howtoforge.com/setting-up-a-high-availability-load-balancer-with-haproxy-keepalived-on-debian-lenny).
 Now, that the _kube-proxy_ pod is created, the worker nodes are ready for operation.